Call 1985 || 2000 (Northern Ireland) 2012 (Ireland) | Silk 2006

 - Recent Procurement and Competition Litigation

 Michael has been involved in a wide variety of matters in procurement, competition and state aid, as well as a large number of commercial disputes arising out of major public sector projects.
-He has appeared in many cases which have involved reported judgments.

 Recent reported judgments in matters in which he has appeared include: